String Art: Shroom Time

 What I used:

-Small hammer (if you use a big one, your hand will get tired in a hurry but it'll work!)
+• Small hammer (I like this small ball pein hammer - you can use a bigger hammer, your hand will get tired in a hurry, but it'll work!)

 I fell in love with this mushroom picture as soon as I saw it and the colors were just right so I went with it!
 However, you have the power, so if you want to change your colors up, go for it!